Swirled Raspberry & Chocolate Cheesecake Recipe

 - In a small bowl, combine cracker crumbs and confectioners' sugar; stir in butter.
 Press onto the bottom of prepared pan.
 Place raspberries and sugar in a blender; cover and process until smooth.
 Strain and discard seeds.

-- In a large bowl, beat cream cheese until smooth.
+- Preheat oven to 325°.
+In a large bowl, beat cream cheese until smooth.
 Beat in milk and vanilla.
 Add egg yolks; beat on low speed just until combined.
 Remove 1 tablespoon; stir into raspberry puree.
-Remove half of the remaining mixture to another bowl; stir in cooled chocolate.
+Remove half the remaining mixture to another bowl; stir in cooled chocolate.

 - Fold remaining egg whites into plain cream cheese mixture; spread over chocolate layer.
 Drop raspberry mixture by tablespoonfuls over top; cut through filling with a knife to swirl.